 Because of this emphasis on coaching, the ringing teacher will be referred to as a ringing coach or coach.

 As a learner becomes more skillful through practice, assisted by coaching support, three stages are passed through:

-The cognitive or mental stage, the learner is attempting to understand the basic task and is figuring out the skill.
-He or she is learning to identify all the component parts of the skill and forming a mental picture of what is required.
+During the cognitive or mental stage, the learner is attempting to understand the basic task and is figuring out the skill.
+They are learning to identify all the component parts of the skill and forming a mental picture of what is required.

 Characteristics of the Novice

 Basic instruction of explanation, demonstration and small step exercises to help the learner get the feeling of the actions.
 These will all help the learner get a mental picture of what is required.
 This is the time to get the foundation skills accurate.
 Learners are not aware of what they are doing wrong or how to correct errors.